You olive oil may list a harvest date in addition to a best by date. What's the difference and how should you use these pieces of information?

 So what do you need to know when choosing an oil?
 Consider information that may be on the bottle concerning harvest date and best by date.

 - Harvest date is when the olives were picked from the trees.

-- The olive oil best by date (or best-before, or best-if-used-by, etc.) is a calculation by the producer and bottler of the olive oil as to how long the olive oil will last under good storage conditions measured from the date of bottling.
+- The olive oil best by date (or best-before, or best-if-used-by, etc.) is a calculation by the producer/bottler of the olive oil as to how long the olive oil will last under good storage conditions measured from the date of bottling.